U.S. dollar drifts higher as optimism ebbs on coronavirus crisis

 Tracking the spread of the novel coronavirus https://graphics.reuters.com/CHINA-HEALTH-MAP/0100B59S39E/index.html

-(Reporting by Gertrude Chavez-Dreyfuss; Additional reporting by Tom Wilson in London; Editing by Bernadette Baum)
+(Reporting by Gertrude Chavez-Dreyfuss; Additional reporting by Tom Wilson in London; Editing by Bernadette Baum and Jonathan Oatis)

 ((gertrude.chavez@thomsonreuters.com; 646-223-6322; Reuters Messaging: gertrude.chavez.reuters.com@reuters.net))